boborodono/San_Antonio_Machine_Learning_SAML/README.md

 <hr>

 ## Null Data
 As discussed above, the BMI feature data consists 201 null values.
-Since about 20% of our positive stroke cases is contained in these 201 samples, we've decided to populate these null values rather than drop the rows entirely.
+Since about 20% of our positive stroke cases is contained in these 201 samples, we decided to populate these null values rather than drop the rows entirely.
 Two methods of populating BMI null values have been attempted:
 - sklearn's *SimpleImputer* replaces null BMI values with median BMI values and...
 - sklearn's *KNNImputer* predicts and populates null BMI values.